google-research/android_world/README.md

 python minimal_task_runner.py --task=ContactsAddContact
 ```

-If you don't specify a task, a random task will be selected. *NOTE: If you want to try open-source apps, i.e not included with Android OS, please run `--perform_emulator_setup` in the script below.*
+If you don't specify a task, a random task will be selected. *NOTE: If you want to try open-source apps, i.e. not included with Android OS, please run `--perform_emulator_setup` in the script below.*

 ## Run the benchmark